 Dining at Jewel Changi Airport

-This is Singapore, and so wherever you are, there are reliable food options.
-Every level in Jewel has good food outlets, including many cult eateries that can't be found in Australia.
-Some of the more popular even have number queuing systems including Shake Shack.
+This is Singapore, and so wherever you are, there are reliable food options and in this case, there are more than 100.
+Every level in Jewel has food outlets, including many cult eateries that can’t be found in Australia.
+Some even have number queuing systems including Shake Shack.
+Down in the basement there are a number of fast food options such as Burger King and Boost Juice.

 Shop up a storm